 When the indirect comparisons are based on time-to-event data and the assumption of proportional hazard is violated, the hazard ratio can vary over the follow-up time and differently across the included studies (time-varying effects).
 In these cases, meta-analysis and network meta-analysis of hazard ratios produce implausible results.
-Whenever endpoints analysed are time-to-event data, include the following:
+Whenever endpoints analysed are time-to-event data, the following must be included: